-Question Answer Marks EITHER 3(a) In what ways, and with what dramatic effects, does Fugard present relationships between men and women in these plays?
-In your response, you should write about at least two plays.
-Mark according to the levels of response marking criteria.
-25 OR Γ 3(b) Analyse Fugard's dramatic presentation of the search for self-respect in this extract from No-Good Friday and elsewhere in the plays.
+Question Answer Marks EITHER 3(a) In what ways, and with what dramatic effects, does Fugard present women in these plays?
+In your response you should write about at least two plays.
+25 Mark according to the levels of response marking criteria.
+OR 3(b) Analyse Fugard's dramatic presentation of the relationship between the individual and the state in the following extract from The Island and elsewhere in the plays.
 You should pay close attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.